Last updated on March 22nd, 2023 at 05:05 pm

 Handle your beardie often

 On a final note, make sure you are handling your bearded dragon often.
-There are a ton of benefits of this, but a big one is getting to know what your beardie feels like.
+There are a ton of benefits to this, but a big one is getting to know what your beardie feels like.

 If you know this well, you’ll be able to notice odd lumps, bumps, and swelling long before you may have noticed otherwise.